 DRONALEN Plus D-Cal has not been studied in pregnant or breast-feeding women.

 Do not take DRONALEN PLUS D-Cal if:

 - the packaging is damaged or shows signs of tampering

-- the expiry date on the blister pack has passed.
+- the expiry date on the

 If you take this medicine after the expiry date has passed, it may not work.